kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-Real-Time-Analytics-in-Microsoft-Fabric.md

 - Saved the Notebook and ended the Spark session

 ## Congratulations!
-You have successfully completed this lab.
+You have successfully completed the Hands-on Lab.